 Pressure-treated wood is even more resistant to their attack because of the chemical agents they are being subjected to under strong pressure.

-This means carpenter ants will tend to stay away from this kind of lumber that is treated with chemical preservatives and processes that make them less susceptible to decay, rotting, and insect infestation.
+This means carpenter ants will tend to stay away from the lumber that is treated with chemical preservatives and processes that make them less susceptible to decay, rotting, and insect infestation.

 Carpenter ants majorly feed on protein sources like small insects (alive or dead).